-Method Specific QC requirements - QC samples, other than those specified later this section, are run (e.g., sample duplicates, surrogates, internal standards, continuing calibration samples, interference check samples, positive control, negative control, and media blank) as specified in the methods.
+Method Specific QC requirements

+QC samples, other than those specified later this section, are run (e.g., sample duplicates, surrogates, internal standards, continuing calibration samples, interference check samples, positive control, negative control, and media blank) as specified in the methods and in SWQM Procedures.
 The requirements for these samples, their acceptance criteria or instructions for establishing criteria, and corrective actions are method-specific.